akonde/backend-dice-roller-game/README.md

 ## Credits
 Thanks to the Boolean Developer boot camp for this privilege.
-I appreciate TUTOR (Ezekiel), Carlos, and my cohort they are all amazing, google searching and other developers' communities for resources.
+I appreciate TUTOR (Ezekiel), Carlo, and my cohort they are all amazing, google searching and other developers' communities for resources.